Explore our expert-made templates & start with the right one for you.

 - For model deployment, to use our ML model in real-time, we’re going to have to build it out in our production environment, which is written in Java – and both of these systems have to return the exact same result.
 The models are very, very fickle about this point.
 If you don’t get the exact same result from your transformation between the offline and the online code, the model is simply not going to work.

 Here is an example of the types of toolsets you need to orchestrate to get the data to the right place at the right time, and the problems you’ll need to solve when you’re building this dual ETL architecture:

 NB: All of the above is just for basic transformation of real-time event data – before we’ve even started thinking about historical data!

 For the streaming ETL, which is what we’ll use to actually make the online prediction, we need sub-second response time.
 We’ll need to pull historical data from a NoSQL database such as Redis or Cassandra.
-There are other considerations at play - probably the things that happened a few minutes ago are actually more pertinent to what the user is doing now than the things that happened last week, even though both might be important - so when we’re creating a historical profile of that user, we’ll need to take these things into account.
+There are other considerations at play – probably the events that happened a few minutes ago are actually more pertinent to what the user is doing now than the events that happened last week, even though both might be important – so when we’re creating a historical profile of that user, we’ll need to take these things into account.